TristanToye/rails-4-boilerplate/README.md

 For non-secret config we are using a YAML file found in `config/global_config.yml` - this file is used to set basic global constants that are used throughout the app.
 I will walk you through each part to keep it as simple as possible.

-__UPDATE:__ you can now set almost all config variables (non-secrets) in the (admin panel](#rails_admin).
+__UPDATE:__ you can now set almost all config variables (non-secrets) in the [admin panel](#rails_admin).
 The app will always use the first existing record of the Global Config model.
 When the app starts or the record is updated it will set all config variables to ones present in the database instead of the global_config.yml

 ### General App Config